microsoft/codetour/README.md

 - `Code Tour: Start Tour` - Starts a tour for the currently opened workspace.
 This command is only visible if the current workspace actually has one or more code tours.

+- `Code Tour: Refresh Tours` - Refreshes the `Code Tours` view, which can be handy if you'd created/modified/deleted tour files on disk.

 - `Code Tour: Resume Current Tour` - Resumse the current tour by navigating to the file/line number that's associated with the current step.